kadena-community/kadena.js/packages/libs/client/NEW_README.md

 ## Command builder

-A command object is a JSON with three keys `cmd`, `hash`, `sig`.
-Though you can create the JSON without using this library, using the lib makes the process easier and more robust for you.
+A command is a JSON object with three keys: `cmd`, `hash`, and `sig`.

-You can use `Pact.builder` to create the command object.

 There are two types of commands.

 - [Execution](#execution)
 - [Continuation](#continuation)

+You can create the JSON object without using the Kadena client library.
+However, using the library and `Pact.builder` to create the command object simplifies the process.

 ### Execution

-**Goal**: creating `IPactCommand.payload.exec.code`.

-This includes typical Pact code and also the first step of defpact functions.
+You can use `Pact.builder` to create an execution command object, `IPactCommand.payload.exec.code`, which is the most common type of transaction and the first step of `defpact` multi-step transactions.

 ```typescript
 Pact.builder.execution(...codes): IBuilder